 So, with a new year upon us, show your workers that they have both company and manager support in their desire to grow professionally by applying the following strategies to promote the development of employees:

-1. Take a personal interest
+1. Take a personal interest in employee career goals

-3. Rotate employee roles
+4. Rotate employee roles